 The cancelation of two national holidays as cost-cutting measures is Magufuli’s rushed attempt to finally deliver on president Julius Nyerere’s vision of self-reliance, accountability and good governance for his country.
 Nyerere, Tanzania’s founding father upon its independence in 1961, governed until he retired in 1985.

-The cancelation of two national holidays as cost-cutting measures is Magufuli’s rushed attempt to deliver on Nyerere’s vision.
 But to achieve any of these goals, the new president must find consensus for constitutional reforms.
 This is especially important because the country’s elections have become increasingly competitive.
 Contested elections in the future could become increasingly polarized.
 As it is, Magufuli’s rival for the presidency, Edward Lowassa, has refused to recognize last year’s election results.

 The reforms should entail a total overhaul of Tanzania’s old constitution.
 Successive governments since president Nyerere have promised to do this but all have fallen short of their promises.
 The latest attempt—a referendum on a new constitution planned for last year—also failed.
 The proposed new constitution was in any event rejected by opposition parties and civil society on the grounds that it was not inclusive enough.